Pregnancy Travel insurance

 Is pregnancy a medical condition for travel insurance?

 A common assumption is that your pregnancy is classed as a medical condition.
-There is no definite answer to this query however, work on the basis that if you have no existing medical conditions related to to your pregnancy or known complications then you are entitled to fully comprehensive cover under a standard travel insurance policy.
+There is no definite answer to this query however, work on the basis that if you have no existing medical conditions related to to your pregnancy or known complications then you are entitled to comprehensive cover under a standard travel insurance policy.

 If you do have a medical condition then please visit our pre-existing conditions page for more information.